Kernix13/javascript-cheat-sheet/arrays-strings.md

 ### Common Methods unique to Strings

-- toLowerCase(): self-explanatory
-- toUpperCase(): self-explanatory
+- `toLowerCase()`: Converts string to lowercase
+- `toUpperCase()`: Converts string to uppercase
-- trim(): removes whitespace from both sides of a string
+- `trim()`: removes whitespace from both ends of a string and returns a new string, without modifying the original string
+- `test()`:	Though, not a string method, it executes a search for a match between a regular expression and a specified string.
+Returns true or false: `test(str)`
+- `match()`: Used to match regular expression against a string; retrieves the result of matching a string against a regular expression: `match(RegEx)`
+- `replace()`: returns a new string with some or all matches of a pattern replaced by a replacement.
+The pattern can be a string or a RegExp, and the replacement can be a string or a function to be called for each match.
+If pattern is a string, only the first occurrence will be replaced: `replace(regexp, newSubstr)`, `replace(regexp, replacerFunction)`, `replace(substr, newSubstr)`, or `replace(substr, replacerFunction)`

 ### Common Methods unique to Arrays

-- every(): Checks if **every** element in an array pass a test, returns boolean
+- `every()`: Checks if **every** element in an array pass a test, returns boolean.
+This have a number of variations for the syntax.
+Check the MDN doc [Array.prototype.every](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every).
-- some(): Checks if any of the elements in an array pass a test, returns boolean
+- `some()`: tests whether at least one element in the array passes the test implemented by the provided function.
+It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
+It doesn't modify the array.
+This have a number of variations for the syntax.
+Check the MDN doc [Array.prototype.some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
-- push(): adds item onto the end of an array, requires an argument, mutates array
+- `push()`: adds item onto the end of an array, requires an argument, mutates array
-- unshift(): adds item onto the beginning of an array, requires an argument, mutates array
+- `unshift()`: adds item onto the beginning of an array, requires an argument, mutates array
-- shift(): removes 1st item in an array, no argument, mutates array
+- `shift()`: removes 1st item in an array, no argument, mutates array
-- pop(): removes last item in an array, no argument, mutates array
+- `pop()`: removes last item in an array, no argument, mutates array

 ### Higher Order Array Methods

 - `filter()`: ?
 - `forEach()`: function to run on each item of an array, common in `for` loops
 - `map()`: ?